 \section{Conclusion}

 This paper presented a model of the cognitive and neural dynamics of word recognition and integration.
-This model combined a computational-level description of the task of word recognition with a parametric model of its neural correlates.
-We jointly fit the cognitive and neural parameters of the model to explain EEG data recorded as subjects listened to naturalistic English speech.
-The model recovered the classic N400 response, while also detecting a distinct treatment of words based on how and when they are recognized: words not recognized until more than 100 ms after their acoustic onset exhibit significantly amplified neural modulations by surprisal.
+The model recovered the classic N400 integration response, while also detecting a distinct treatment of words based on how and when they are recognized: words not recognized until more than 150 ms after their acoustic onset exhibit significantly amplified neural modulations by surprisal.
 Despite this processing difference, we found no distinction in the latency of integration depending on a word's recognition time.

-Our multi-level modeling approach allowed us to deploy a structured and interpretable cognitive model while still covering the complexity of multivariate neural data with a parametric time-series regression model.
-This paradigm enables cognitive neuroscientific modeling which is both scalable and interpretable.
-We will release our modeling and analysis pipeline upon publication.
+However, we developed an alternative model of the neural signal not incorporating word recognition dynamics which also exceeded baseline models describing the N400 integration response.
+More substantial linking hypotheses bridging between the cognitive state of the word recognition model and the neural signal will be necessary to separate these distinct models.